ts-essentials/ts-essentials/README.md

 ### MarkWritable

-Useful when you want to make some properties writable (or unset from `readonly`) without creating a separate type.
+Useful when you want to make some properties writable (or unset `readonly`) without creating a separate type.

 ```typescript
 interface User {